cloudoperators/greenhouse-extensions/opentelemetry/README.md

 - [Collector](https://github.com/open-telemetry/opentelemetry-collector)
 - [Filelog Receiver](https://github.com/open-telemetry/opentelemetry-collector-contrib/tree/main/receiver/filelogreceiver)
 - [OpenSearch Exporter](https://github.com/open-telemetry/opentelemetry-collector-contrib/tree/main/exporter/opensearchexporter)
-- ServiceMonitor to scrape logs statically into prometheus infra-frontend
+- ServiceMonitor to ingest the metrics of the OpenTelemetry Collector in Prometheus

-The Plugin will deploy the OpenTelemetry Operator which functions as a manager for the collectors and auto-instrumentation of the workload.
-Per default the Plugin will also
+The Plugin will deploy the OpenTelemetry Operator which works as a manager for the collectors and auto-instrumentation of the workload.
+By default the Plugin will also
 1. Collect logs via the Filelog Receiver, process and export them to OpenSearch
     - You can disable the collecting of logs by setting `open_telemetry.LogCollector.enabled` to `false`.
 2. Collect and expose metrics using a Prometheus interface which defaults to port 8888
     - You can disable the collecting of metrics by setting `open_telemetry.MetricsCollector.enabled` to `false`.

-Contributors are open to provide additional collector configurations.
+Contributors are welcome to provide additional collector configurations.

 # Owner